AntonVasserman/CursedLands/Docs/DesignDoc.md

 ## Vision

-* A small Action-RPG Open World experience, including demos of all required systems and mechanics.
+* A small Action-RPG Open World experience, including demos of all required systems and mechanics
-* A polished (as much as possible) 3Cs and Gameplay experience.
+* A polished (as much as possible) 3Cs and Gameplay experience
+  * Advanced Locomotion for better Character Movement Animations
-* Usage of Advanced Locomotion and Gameplay Camera System for better 3Cs.
+  * Gameplay Camera System for better Character Camera
+  * ??? for Better Character Control
-* Usage of GAS (Gameplay Ability System) for the game's Attribute System and Ability System.
+* Usage of GAS (Gameplay Ability System) for the game's Attribute System and Ability System
-* Usage of State Trees for enemy AIs.
+* Usage of State Trees for enemy AIs
+* Usage of MetaSounds for better sound effects

 ## Controls